Office of Student Accessibility

 We provide enhanced support services for neurodiverse students focusing on academic performance, career development, social skills development, and successful independent college living.

-A Sensory Room for students that provides a safe space for students who struggle with anxiety and concentration issues.
-Students can utilize the room when they begin to experience over stimulation and need a place to help go back to equilibrium.
-The room is located in Dorothy Day.
+- Sensory Rooms for students that provide a safe space for students who struggle with anxiety and concentration issues.
+Students can utilize the rooms when they begin to experience over stimulation and need a place to help go back to equilibrium.
+Sensory rooms are available in Dorothy Day and in Trexler Library.

 Sample of some accommodations: